LEAF-BoiseState/WRF_HYDRO-R2/README.md

 wh_job          <run_id> <queue_name> <minutes> <cores>    # create batch job submit script
 ```
 You can repeat those sequence of commands to continue to do different simulations.
 The last command above,
-`wh_job`, will set the simulation times as well as information for a batch
+`wh_job`, will create a SLURM script (`submit`) for a batch job in the run directory.
+Also, just before it
-job in a SLURM script (`submit`) in the run directory.
-Also, just before it returns the command prompt, it will
+returns the command prompt, it will print out the command (starting with `sbatch`) needed to submit the
-print out the command (starting with `sbatch`) needed to submit the job to the scheduler.
-This is done so
+job to the scheduler.
+This is done so you have the opportunity now, once everything else is ready to run,
-you have the opportunity now, once everything else is ready to run, to make any adjustments, if any, before
+to make any adjustments, if any, before running it.
+If not, simply copy and paste that command to run it
-running it.
-If not, simply copy and paste that command to run it and your job will be added to the queue.
+and your job will be added to the queue.
 <br><br>

 #### Input Args